Sir Charles Monro, 1st Baronet: Gallipoli

+Return to France and Belgium

+Monro returned to France in early 1916 and soon took command of the First Army in February, succeeding General Sir Douglas Haig, who had been promoted to C-in-C of the BEF in place of French.

+In July, after the Battle of the Somme had begun further south, the First Army (specifically Lieutenant General Richard Haking's XI Corps) executed the Battle of Fromelles.
+This was a diversionary attack intended to prevent German reinforcements from reaching the Somme offensive.
+It is remembered as a disaster that resulted in heavy casualties, particularly for the Australian 5th Division, which had only recently arrived in France, without achieving its strategic objectives.

+India

-In 1916 Monro commanded the British First Army in France before becoming Commander-in-Chief India later that year.
+He was selected to be Commander-in-Chief India later that year.
 He was a fine choice, because his "Standard was whether a man was an Empire-builder."
 One of his responsibilities was the campaign in Mesopotamia.
 On 1 August 1916 the Chief of the Imperial General Staff (CIGS), General Sir William Robertson, ordered him to "keep up a good show" in Mesopotamia but not to make any further attempts to take Baghdad – this restriction was overruled on the War Committee by Curzon and Chamberlain.
 On his way to India Monro inspected the forces in Mesopotamia commanded by General Maude.
 After receiving Monro's favourable report on 18 September 1916 the War Committee authorized Maude to attack.
 On 1 October 1916, Monro was promoted to the substantive rank of general.
 Baghdad was taken on 11 March 1917.
 In off hours Monro continued to charm with his "whimsical, almost fantastic type of humour."